DarkStarSword/3d-fixes/DOA6/README.md

 ------------
-1. Extract the zip file to a directory of your choosing, but **DO NOT extract to the game directory** (the game will shut down after the splash screen if you extract it to the game directory).
+1. Extract the zip file to a directory of your choosing, but **DO NOT extract to the game directory** (the game will shut down after the splash screen if you extract it to the game directory, or any directory with a similar name).

 2. Run the "3DMigoto Loader.exe"

 3. The loader will launch the game through Steam automatically.
+If the game does not launch, run it manually while the loader window is still open.

-4. **Once in game, press F7 to switch to exclusive full screen and engage 3D Vision.**
+4. If 3D Vision does not engage switch the game to windowed mode then back to full screen.
+You must be running the official v1.02 or later for this to work.

 Keys
 ----
-- F7: Switch to exclusive full Screen mode to enable 3D Vision
+- F7: Attempt to force exclusive full Screen mode (for old versions)
 - XBox controller back button: Take 3D screenshot (saved to Documents\NVStereoscopic3D.IMG, same as Alt+F1, but without the message)